 Just my thoughts, I’d like to hear others :)posted almost 5 years ago

 Keep in mind that a lot of Asian countries are known for being in the black market and making fakes.
 I lived in korea for half a year, ppl love their fake designer stuff b/c they make it so damn good that its hard to tell whether its a fake or not.

-either way, i totally agree with you. it does irke me when i see young kiddies rolling around in money but what irkes me more is that their parents allow for their kids to just keep taking money without working for it. personally, i think people who don’t limit themselves to a specific group or price range of clothing are most stylish because it allows them to mix and match, experiment, and grow from there to create their own style.posted over 4 years ago
+either way, i totally agree with you. it does irke me when i see young kiddies rolling around in money but what irkes me more is that their parents allow for their kids to just keep taking money without working for it. personally, i think people who don’t limit themselves to a specific group or price range of clothing are most stylish because it allows them to mix and match, experiment, and grow from there to create their own style.posted almost 5 years ago

 i agree with you… i don’t understand parents who buy designer clothes/bags etc for their children. it does seem like society is getting more materialistic. i often feel very conflicted because of my love of fashion and clothing, as i truly don’t need more clothes (that’s why i try to buy mostly second hand stuff.) as peachypanda said many of those girls may have fake designer bags as there is definitely a huge market in asia for them. but i guess that just shows how they want to be seen, as having status/enough money to buy designer goods.

 but as i said before i don’t understand how people can cover themselves head to toe in designer clothes… it seems to be part of a growing problem where the wealth divide (gap between rich and poor) is becoming larger in places like china/hong kong.